Curriculum Guide

 Phys Ed, Grades 9-12

 Physical Education in the Boys School at ANC is separated into two age groups: Freshmen/Sophomores and Juniors/Seniors.
 Each group will learn and incorporate activity units that focus on individual fitness, lifetime oriented activities, and team sports.
 Students will have to meet the school requirements each term for Phys Ed and Athletics (one or the other, or both) and must take Phys Ed at least one time during the year even if enrolled in Athletics all three terms.
-Phys Ed meets twice per week and Units are approximately four weeks each.
+Phys Ed meets twice per week and units are approximately four weeks each.

 Languages